+We obtained regulatory approval for and initially commercialized TEMBEXA, however, none of our other product candidates have been commercialized.
 We may not succeed in developing additional product candidates or commercializing any product candidate.
 If we do not successfully develop or commercialize any product candidate, or if revenues from any products that do receive regulatory approvals are insufficient, we will not achieve profitability and our business may fail.
 In addition to these risks in the United States, assuming regulatory approval in other geographies, our revenues are also dependent upon the size of markets outside of the United States, as well as our ability to obtain market approval and achieve commercial success outside of the United States.

-Although we achieved profitability in 2022 as a result of the closing of our Asset Sale with Emergent, we may not be able to sustain or increase profitability on a quarterly or annual basis.
+Although we achieved profitability in 2022 as a result of the closing of our Asset Sale with Emergent Biodefense Operations Lansing LLC (Emergent), we have not been profitable in 2023, and we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, diversify our product offerings or continue our operations.
 A decline in the value of our company could cause you to lose all or part of your investment.